AVN-GMCS IEEE1588 PTP Grandmaster Clock with GPS Receiver

 - AES-3id, wordclock & variable PPS outputs.

 - Dual power supply inputs.

 - Front panel display.

 - GPS sync and power supply present LED indicators.

 - Responsive design Ethernet webserver and front panel control & configuration.

-Each AVN-TB talkback unit has a built-in webserver for setup and configuration.
+The AVN-GMC has a built-in webserver for setup and configuration.
 The webserver is responsive, and resizes depending on the size of your screen, meaning that it can be used on large monitors or small handheld devices such as smart-phones.
 Help information is shown on the right hand side of the screen so it’s a good place to go to find out how the unit operates.

 Technical Specification For AVN-GMC